Brooklyn Museum | Ethnographic UX Research

 Guidance between special and general exhibits

-Interactivity between app and audio
+Interactivity between the app and the audio

 Navigation of stairs and elevators